 Businesses have faced incredibly difficult times over the past year as a result of the Covid-19 pandemic and related lockdown restrictions, and so the Provincial Treasury have implemented measures to support our departments to ensure that suppliers are paid timeously, and every effort will be made ensure this is continued.

-Implementing systems that track invoices adequately, reporting tools to track late payments, and tight monthly reporting processes to report on invoice payments are all critical to guaranteeing prompt payment.
+Critical to ensuring timeous payment is the implementation of systems that track invoices sufficiently, reporting mechanisms to track late payments and stringent monthly reporting processes to report on invoice payments.

 Going forward, we remain committed to paying our suppliers on time, especially now as businesses need predictable cash flow to pay their employees and keep operating.